 Dissecting Five Common Plumbing Myths

-1. Ice cubes help sharpen the blades of the garbage disposal:
+1. Ice cubes sharpen the blades on the garbage disposal

 Somehow this unlikely situation is something people have started believing.
 Garbage disposals do not have blades.
 They usually use a teeth-like design to breakdown and grind solid food into a more liquid form as the disposal keeps spinning.
 Just let the cool water flow from the faucet and help dispose the food items and push them out of the unit and into the pipes and out.

-Yes, you can flush it down the toilet because and if it is water soluble, but the cat poop in the litter is toxic, especially to pregnant women, since the poop will have parasites.
+Yes, you can flush it down the toilet if you use a water soluble litter – but the cat poop in the litter is toxic, especially to pregnant women since the poop can have parasites.
 Therefore, just scoop the poop and dispose separately.

 Oh, but they can.
 Water heaters have a pressure relief valve.
 If that valve is faulty or fails, that pressure cannot be releases.
 Therefore, the tank can explode.
 That’s why we recommend a visit by our Team Rooter plumbers for an annual maintenance to make sure everything works properly and safely.

-5. Hot water helps dissolve the grease that clogs pipes:
+4. Hot water helps dissolve the grease in clogged pipes

-Yes, hot water can help melt the grease and push it down the drain, but bear in mind that the liquid grease will cool, take a more solid form and as a result become a build up and clog the pipes.
+Yes, hot water can help melt the grease and push it down the drain, but keep in mind that the liquid grease will cool, take a more solid form and become a build up and clog the pipes.
 The grease then becomes a nest for small food pieces, hair and lint.
 Worse part, the deeper the clogs are in the pipe, the harder to reach them.
-You will definitely need a professional plumber to come and fix the problem, if that happens.

-Better safe than sorry!
 Make sure to contact us at Team Rooter with your questions, and if needed, schedule a visit.
 One of our skilled plumbers will come in and look at the plumbing issue and suggest the most efficient way and a timeline to fix it.
-Request Rooter Service Here.